wormhole-foundation/wormhole/wormchain/design/design.md

 At present, Guardian Set upgrade VAAs are signed by the Guardians off-chain.
 This can stay off-chain for as long as needed, but should eventually be moved on-chain.

-## TODO Bootstraping the PoA Network
+## TODO Bootstrapping the PoA Network

 At time of writing, the Guardian Network is currently at Guardian Set 2, but will possibly be at set 3 or 4 by the time of launch.